edsonaraujobr/edsonaraujobr/README.md

-### Hey, My name is Edson and I'm glad with your visit! 😁
+### Hey, my name is Edson and I'm glad with your visit! 😁

 - Brazilian
 - 📚 Studying Computer Science